dimitrievgs/Reverse-proxy-server-for-Foundryvtt/Reverse proxy server for Foundryvtt (EN).md

 ## 7. Changing the default ports

-For ssh, the default port number is 22.
-To reduce the attack surface (questions to <https://habr.com/ru/company/vdsina/blog/521388/>), let's change the port number.
+For ssh, the default port is 22.
+To reduce the attack surface (-> <https://habr.com/ru/company/vdsina/blog/521388/>), let's change the port number.

 The port number can be configured by changing the Port 22 directive in the configuration file